section-engineering-education/engineering-education/content/articles/django-custom-template-tags-and-filters/index.md

 Likewise, you can create your custom filters to cater to whatever needs you may have for your templates.

-You should check the names supplied to your views.
+You should check the names assigned to your views.
 They should match those used with `@register.filter()`.
 For instance, using `color` instead of `get_color` would result in an error.
 You may also have to consider the auto-escaping behavior of Django with the filter.
 You may look at the [Django documentation](https://docs.djangoproject.com/en/3.2/howto/custom-template-tags/) to learn more.

 ### Writing custom template tags
 Template tags are more advanced than filters.
 They are powerful in that they can process any data and made it available to any template regardless of the view being executed.
-Django provides two commonly used helper functions to create tags.
+Django provides two commonly used helper functions to create tags:

-1. Simple tags
+1. Simple tags.
-2. Inclusive tags
+2. Inclusive tags.

 We are going to implement these tags in our `custom_tags.py` file.

-### Simple tags
+#### Simple tags
 These tags take any number of arguments and return a result after some processing.
 The simple tag is a function that takes one or more arguments, wraps it in a render function, and registers it with the template system.

 We are going to do two examples of simple tags.
 Our first simple tag will count the number of contacts we have.
 The second function will get the current date in `d/m/y` format.